Goof Troop: DVD releases

 On February 14, 2006, Walt Disney Studios Home Entertainment released Goof Troop: Volume 1 on DVD in Region 1.
 This one-disc release features three episodes, including "Slightly Dinghy", "Wrecks, Lies & Videotape", and "Shake, Rattle & Goof", with no bonus material.
-Many fans did not buy Goof Troop Volume 1 because it has only three episodes and additional episodes were only available on VHS.
+Goof Troop Volume 1 suffered from poor sales because it has only three episodes and additional episodes were only available on VHS.
 At the time, many fans were still waiting for Disney to put out Goof Troop Volume 1 again with more episodes.
 The DVD release of A Goofy Movie features one episode titled "Calling All Goofs", but the intro is removed.
 A Disney Movie Club exclusive DVD titled "Have Yourself A Goofy Little Christmas" contains the holiday special of the same name.

 In 2013, Disney Movie Club released two new volumes of Goof Troop on DVD.
 Each volume released from the Disney Movie Club includes 27 episodes of the show for a total of 54 episodes released, leaving 25 unreleased episodes to go.

 Goof Troop Volumes 1 and 2, in addition to "Have Yourself a Goofy Little Christmas", had a wider retail DVD release in January 2015 and were Wal-Mart Exclusives in Canada ahead of that wider release date.

 Video on demand

 The entire series (barring the curious absence of the episode "Counterfeit Goof") is currently available in HD for purchase on Amazon Prime Video, Google TV and the iTunes Store with the episodes being split into five volumes/seasons.

 The series has been available to stream on Disney+ since its launch on November 12, 2019, with the exception of the stand-alone holiday special "Have Yourself a Goofy Little Christmas".
+Though, the often-excluded episode "Counterfeit Goof" is included there.

-It was also previously available on the DisneyLife streaming service in the UK, including the episode "Counterfeit Goof" which is missing on other streaming platforms.
+It was also previously available on the DisneyLife streaming service in the UK, also including the episode "Counterfeit Goof" which is missing on other streaming platforms.
 DisneyLife has since been rebranded into Disney+, upon on the latter service's launch in that region on March 24, 2020.